danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, the adapter just adds any existing token to the request headers.
+The adapter just adds any existing token to the request headers.
 Inject this adapter into `Alamofire` by adding the following to our `viewDidLoad`:

 ```swift
 manager.adapter = ApiRequestAdapter(context: context)